docknetwork/api-docs/source/index.html.md

 Before you start, please ensure that you have changed the environment to be the new enviornment that you have created based on the previous steps.
 Please double-check the `ApiKey` and `BaseUrl` to ensure that you can follow the following steps properly.
 </aside>

-To create a simple E2E Credentials/Presentation Flow, following steps are required:
+To create a simple E2E Credentials/Presentation Flow, the following steps are required:

 * To create a new DID, go to **Create DID** and click **Send**.
 > <span class="highlight"><span class="nt">POST</span> {{BaseUrl}}/dids</span>